nomeata/haskell-for-readers/haskell-for-readers.md

 Comments ☆
 ----------

-Like every programming language, Haskell supports comments.
+Of course, Haskell supports comments.
 There are line comments and multi-line comments:
 ``` {.haskell .slide}
 answer = 42 -- but what is the question?